dahlinlab/FceRI_mast_cell_progenitors_in_blood/README.md

 In this publication we explored the presence of the FceRI receptor during mast cell differentiation.
 Through the generation of 2 single-cell transcriptomic datasets we identified a population of FceRI positive mast cell progenitors, and identified cytokines that modulate these progenitors.

+An interactive web app to view the data is available at http://dahlinlab.cmm.se

 A conda environment .yml file is available under /init to reproduce the analysis environment.

 2 .ipynb files in /Processing describe the processing of the data available on GEO:GSE184351, for each respective dataset, to match the analysis described in the manuscript: